 Health and Safety

-Will masks, gloves, and temperature checks be required on campuses?
+- Will masks, gloves, and temperature checks be required on campuses?

-How will the campus be disinfected?
+- How will the campus be disinfected?

-Hand sanitizer stations will be added to each classroom, common areas, and school office.
-High touch point areas (desks, door handles, etc.) will be disinfected throughout the day.
+- Hand sanitizer stations will be added to each classroom, common areas, and school office.
+High touch point areas (desks, door handles, bathrooms, etc.) will be disinfected throughout the day.
 Custodial staff will conduct deep cleaning of the campus after dismissal.

-What if a faculty or child becomes sick during school hours?
+- What if a faculty or child becomes sick during school hours?

-What is the protocol if a student or teacher on campus tests positive for COVID-19?
+- What is the protocol if a student or teacher on campus tests positive for COVID-19?

-Will there be social-emotional support and/ or curriculums that would ease the anxiety and adjustment for students as they return to school?
+- Will there be social-emotional support and/ or curriculums that would ease the anxiety and adjustment for students as they return to school?

-Teachers and Staff will be completing a mental health training to be aware of the anxiety and emotional adjustments that students may be experiencing.
+- Teachers and Staff will be completing a mental health training to be aware of the anxiety and emotional adjustments that students may be experiencing.

-What is the best way to get updates or to ask questions and concerns?
+- What is the best way to get updates or to ask questions and concerns?

-Bethany strives to have a variety of communication channels available for families.
+- Bethany strives to have a variety of communication channels available for families.
 The most up to date information will be emailed directly to families.
 Text messages are often used as reminders and urgent notifications.
-School information and FAQ’s are being currently updated on the website www.bcslions.org.
+School information and FAQ’s are currently being updated on the website www.bcslions.org.
 To contact Bethany with questions or concerns, please email to email@example.com with subject line BCS QUESTIONS.